-Thewill select by clicking on it by clicking on idesired location off that is a valid move, the piece will be moved there.
-If it is an invalid move, the piece will remain in its same location.
+Once a piece and its target tile is selected, if this is a valid move, the system shall move the piece to that location.
+If it is not a valid move, the system shall not move the piece.

 4.1.3 Functional Requirements

-<Itemize the detailed functional requirements associated with this feature.
-These are the software capabilities that must be present in order for the user to carry out the services provided by the feature, or to execute the use case.
-Include how the product should respond to anticipated error conditions or invalid inputs.
-Requirements should be concise, complete, unambiguous, verifiable, and necessary.
-Use “TBD” as a placeholder to indicate when necessary information is not yet available.>

-<Each requirement should be uniquely identified with a sequence number or a meaningful tag of some kind.>

-REQ-1: The user shall be able to select a piece by clicking on it

-REQ-1: REQ1The user shall be able to select a piece by clicking on it
+REQ-1: The user shall be able to select a piece by clicking on it : The user shall be able to select a piece by clicking on it

 REQ-2: The piece shall move to the target position selected if it is a valid move